By Don Kenton Henry

 “It should be ready at twelve noon sharp.
 Right on schedule!” she stated, smiling proudly.”

 “Gee, that’s great …” said Preston.

 I carried the bowls of food to the table with a nervous eye to the kitchen.
-The allotted cooking time had expired and still the IED had not detonated.
+The allotted cooking time had expired, and still, the IED had not detonated.
 Given this, I began to hope – no pray – it was a dud and would not detonate.
-Better to have my grandpa, who always carved the turkey, cut into it, remove the stuffing and have to explain the explosive device than have anyone actually injured by it.
+Better to have my grandpa, who always carved the turkey, cut into it, remove the stuffing, and have to explain the explosive device than have anyone actually injured by it.

 Mrs. Alden opened the door of the oven and prepared to remove the turkey.
 Would the movement of the turkey release the plunger and trigger the detonation?
 The right thing to do at this point would have been to warn everyone to evacuate the house and call the fire department!
 But, to admit the truth, I was too afraid.
 I’m certain Preston and Kevin were also.
-There is no easy way to break it to someone there is a bomb in their dinner.
+There is no easy way to break it to someone that there is a bomb in their dinner.